eamon831/journey_towrds_the_deep/README.md

 ## Ecosystem Evolution: Manage evolving lifeforms and expanding systems.
 ## Strategic Resource Management: Trade and upgrade volcanic elements to optimize resource generation.

+# How to run the project
+simply clone the project and run "flutter pub get" in the terminal on the root project directory then run the project from the terminal by running the command "flutter run  lib/main_dev.dart or flutter run  lib/main_prod.dart"

 # Technologies:
 dart,sqflite,flutter

 # Architecture:
 MVVM

+## State Management

+This project uses **GetX** for state management.
+The relevant files are located in the `lib/app/core/base` directory:

+## Libraries Used

+- **[get](https://pub.dev/packages/get)**: State management library for Flutter with a focus on simplicity and performance.
+- **[nb_utils](https://pub.dev/packages/nb_utils)**: A package for common utility methods and widgets.

 # Screenshots: